manvel-khnkoyan/jpv/README.md

 Json Pattern Validator.

-***jpv***  - is an easy-to-use validator library designed specifically for large and complex JSON schemes.
+***jpv***  - is an easy-to-use JSON schema validator library designed for large and complex data.

-In the library you can find a dozen methods and functions that can be useful for checking any type of json.
+In the library you can find a dozen methods and functions that can be useful for validating any type of json.
-There are many static or native methods, or write your own regular expression for each field.
+There are many static or native methods to validate JSON object.
+At least you can write your own regular expression for each field.
-The JPV validator also works with an array and has such smart features as Logical Negation.
+The JPV validator also supports arrays and logical functions.

 ## Install